 Pakistani Artisans Transcend Differences of Religion, Gender, Customs and Traditions by Working Together

-Global Gifts, a fair trade store located in the Short North Arts District of Columbus, is hosting the second annual Bunyaad Fair Trade Rug Event featuring rugs that provide hope and opportunity to adult artisans in Pakistan.
-From March 7 to March 11 more than 300 luxurious hand knotted Bunyaad rugs will be available for purchase.
+Global Gifts, a fair trade store with stores in Indiana and Ohio is hosting the annual Bunyaad Fair Trade Rug Event featuring rugs that provide hope and opportunity to adult artisans in Pakistan.
+From May 2-6 at the Short North store in Columbus and from May 22-26 at the Nora store in Indianapolis more than 300 luxurious hand knotted Bunyaad rugs will be available for purchase.

-"We're thrilled to host the Bunyaad Rug Show!" said Alissa Head, Global Gifts store manager.
+"We're thrilled to host the Bunyaad Rug Show!" said Alissa Head, executive director for Global Gifts.
 "Fair Trade offers not only a fair wage for the labor-intensive work that goes into hand-knotting these beautiful rugs, but also preserves a long cultural tradition of Pakistani textile artisans.
 The purchase of one of these rugs creates a quality heirloom that will be treasured by families for generations in their home.”

 Since the 1960’s the Bunyaad program has helped cultivate social justice and spread hope to 850 families throughout 100 villages in Pakistan.
 The name Bunyaad means “foundation” in Urdu.
 The program works with both Christian and Muslim men and women, giving people the opportunity to work together, transcending differences of religion, gender, custom and tradition.
 Bunyaad is both a peace-building project and job creation project.